 Partial eclipses are partially interesting, but they’re not in the same ballpark as witnessing Totality

-See the image in the middle of the Moon surrounded by a halo?
-Unless you’re in the Path of Totality this August 21, you won’t see that.
+See the image in the middle of the picture above of the Moon surrounded by a halo?
+Unless you’re in the Path of Totality, you won’t see that.

-Many Americans won’t make the trip, put-off by the spectre of traffic, sold-out hotels, and long drives … isn’t it better to avoid the crowds and be happy with a 70% partial eclipse in New York, Chicago, or LA?
+Many people won’t make the trip to the path of totality, put off by the specter of traffic, sold-out hotels, and long drives … isn’t it better to avoid the crowds and be happy with a 70% partial eclipse where you live?
 After all, 70% sounds pretty good.

 It’s not; you’ve misunderstood what a Total Solar Eclipse is all about.

 A 70%, and even a 90% partial eclipse, is dull.
 The Moon takes a chunk out of the Sun.
 So what?
 You’ll have to look at the whole thing through solar eclipse glasses, and if you do take an image, it won’t be a memorable one.
 Partial eclipses happen a lot.